Initial setup typically takes 20 to 30 minutes from install to live. This guide walks you through every step.

 This kicks off a one-time background job that runs a vision model over your property gallery and extracts per-room observations the Concierge can cite.
 The analysis is grouped by visible space: living, kitchen/dining, bedrooms, bathrooms, outdoor, and amenities.
 When a guest later asks “tell me about the outdoor space at [property],” the Concierge cites specific things the model actually saw, for example “above-ground pool, screened-in porch, wooden deck,” instead of a generic summary.

-Runtime depends on catalog size:
+Runtime depends on catalog size, at roughly 90 properties per hour:

 You can navigate away.
 The job continues in the background.
 New properties you add later are picked up automatically.
 See Photo Analysis for the full detail.

-6. Author per-property knowledge (optional, recommended) #
+7. Author per-property knowledge (optional, recommended) #

 Troubleshooting setup #